People Spotlight, Rail, Transportation, Tunneling, Water

 When the Panama Canal was completed in the early 1900s, it became a crucial facilitator of global trade — the whole world benefited from the faster and cheaper shipment of goods between the Atlantic and Pacific coasts.
 Despite this major progress in trade, there was a stakeholder group that lost out — the communities separated by the canal, namely those living in Arraiján District to the east of the canal and those living in Panama City on the west.

 The vehicular bridge constructed to reconnect the two sides is heavily congested during peak commuting times, resulting in Arraiján residents spending hours in traffic traveling to their workplaces in Panama City.
 The new tunnel system will be built with all available technologies, including sequential excavation method (SEM), cut and cover and tunnel boring machine (TBM).
-It will be a 70-meter section under the Panama Canal that will connect Panama City and Arraiján with a monorail metro line, significantly reducing commute times and improving the quality of life for Arraiján residents by giving them back time in their days to dedicate to their families.
+It will be a 13-meter diameter tunnel excavated more than 70 meters under the Panama Canal, connecting Panama City and Arraiján with a monorail metro line, significantly reducing commute times and improving the quality of life for Arraiján residents by giving them back time in their days to dedicate to their families.

 The project is currently in the design phase, with our team providing detailed design services for the underground sections.